With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 Born on September 10, 1933, in Hamburg, Germany, Karl Lagerfeld was one of the world’s most acclaimed fashion designers, hailed by Vogue as “an unparalleled interpreter of the mood of the moment.”

-As a teenager, Lagerfeld worked at Balmain for four years before moving to Jean Patou, where he became artistic director at the age of 21.
+As a teenager, Lagerfeld worked at Balmain for four years before moving to Jean Patou, where he became artistic director at 21.

-Recognized as one of the most influential fashion designers in history, Lagerfeld created fashion collections for top designer brands such as Fendi, Chloe, Tommy Hilfiger, and his own house, Karl Lagerfeld.
+Recognized as one of history’s most influential fashion designers, Lagerfeld created fashion collections for top designer brands such as Fendi, Chloe, Tommy Hilfiger, and his house, Karl Lagerfeld.

 Above all, Karl Lagerfeld is credited with elevating Chanel to global prominence thanks to his solid creative vision, bold designs, and constant reinvention.